Signe-Dahl/news-event-pipeline/README.md

 The pipeline performs the following steps:

 1. **Data Collection**
-   Retrieves articles from both European Commission RSS feed and NewsAPI using targeted queries related to green energy topics within EU.
+   Retrieves articles from both European Commission RSS feeds and NewsAPI using targeted queries related to green energy topics within the EU.

 2. **Preprocessing**
    Cleans and filters articles to remove noise and prepare them for classification.